 In addition to HIV, other STIs can be transmitted between sexual partners through intercourse or the touching of skin around the genitals.
 Both semen and blood can also transmit STIs.

 There are many STIs, all with different characteristics.
 Symptoms may not always be present, which makes it difficult to know when a person has contracted an STI.

 A healthcare provider will discuss the best course of action to treat an STI.
 Managing an STI varies from condition to condition.
 Having an untreated STI can put a person at greater risk for contracting HIV.

 It’s important for men who are sexually active with other men to get screened frequently for HIV and other STIs.
 This will help them maintain their health and avoid transmitting any of these conditions to a sexual partner.

-The CDC recommends getting tested for STIs regularly and at least once a year for HIV.
+The recommends getting tested for STIs regularly and at least once a year for HIV.
 The organization also encourages anyone who engages in sexual activity with risk of exposure to get tested more frequently.

 Immediate treatment after being diagnosed with any STI can prevent or reduce the risk of transmitting it to others.

 Knowledge about HIV can help guide sexual choices, but it’s also important to take preventive measures to avoid contracting HIV or other STI during sex.

 - understanding the risk with different types of sex

 - protecting against certain STIs through vaccination